Laurencekirk: 18 to 19th centuries

+20th century to present

+During the 1908 Kincardineshire by-election campaign, the Women’s Freedom League held a meeting at the Laurencekirk Market Stance as part of a wider campaign by the group to protest the Liberal government's unwillingness to bring in votes for women.
+Speeches were made by Mary Gawthorpe of the WSPU and Teresa Billington-Greig of the Women’s Freedom League.

+Laurencekirk railway station was opened on 1 November 1849 by the Aberdeen Railway, which ran from Aberdeen in the north to Guthrie (just outside Arbroath) to the south.
+The line joined the North British, Arbroath and Montrose Railway north of Montrose at Kinnaber Junction and Arbroath and Forfar Railway at the triangular junctions at Friockheim and Guthrie.

 Services

-Laurencekirk has two public houses; The Crown and The Royal.

-Laurencekirk Primary school was built in 1999 and Mearns Academy, the senior school, opened in a new building in August 2014.
-The Community Centre, Library and Police Station are housed within the Mearns Campus.
+Laurencekirk has two public houses; The Crown and The Royal.Laurencekirk Primary School was built in 1999 and Mearns Academy, the senior school, opened in a new building in August 2014, at a cost of £23 million.
+The Community Centre, Library and Police Station are housed within the Mearns Academy Campus.
 There are two public parks, both with children's play areas, and in addition the memorial park houses a bowling green and a skate-board facility.

-There are two churches, a Church of Scotland and St Laurence's Church, an Episcopalian Church which is part of the Diocese of Brechin.
+There are three Christian congregations in the town: Laurencekirk Church of Scotland - which is linked with Aberluthnott Parish Church (comprising Marykirk and Luthermuir communities), St Laurence's Church, an Episcopalian Church which is part of the Diocese of Brechin; and also the Mearns congregation of the Catalyst Vineyard Church.
 In 1693 the Episcopalians had been driven from the parish kirk in the aftermath of the Glorious Revolution.
 A new meeting house was built at nearby Redmyre, though this was destroyed in 1746.

 The Episcopalians built a chapel dedicated to St Laurence in Laurencekirk 1791 which took in the congregations of Redmyre and Luthermuir.
 The current St Laurence' was opened in 1873 and now also serves the congregations of Drumtochty, Fasque and Drumlithie. its archives are held at the University of Dundee as part of the Brechin Diocese's Archives.